CANADIAN CULTURE THROUGH FILM

 This course will help students understand the complexities of Canadian society and its various cultures/identities through the study of film.
-Film viewings and online meetings with local filmmakers, cinema programmers, and film archivists, will teach students about the fundamental cultural and historical characteristics of Montreal, Quebec, and Canada.
+Film viewings and in-class interviews with filmmakers will teach students about the fundamental cultural and historical characteristics of Montreal, Quebec, and Canada.

 Our journey will begin with my own, my latest film and the one for which I was hired to teach this class: Voices of Freedom, a road trip to find what unites Americans.
 We will question whether my Canadian perspective comes through in the film, and how that might be different than an internal perspective.

 Then we’ll look at the many faces that constitute the Canadian people by looking at the great legacy of documentaries they have produced.
 From documentaries we’ll look at the animation revolution propagated by the National Film Board of Canada, and hopefully begin to show you how influential Canadian filmmakers may have been on American culture, and vice versa.